Direct limits in categories of normed vector lattices and Banach lattices: Direct limits: additional results

 The constructions in \cref{sec:direct_limits_existence_via_three_standard_constructions} do not work for the categories $\VLIP$ (the vector lattices and interval preserving linear maps), $\NLIP$ (the normed lattices and interval preserving contractions), $\NLAIP$ (the normed lattices and almost interval preserving contractions), $\BLIP$ (the Banach lattices and interval preserving contractions), $\BLAIP$ (the Banach lattices and almost interval preserving contractions), or $\BLIPLH$ (the Banach lattices and contractive interval preserving lattice homomorphisms).

-For the first five of these exceptional categories, the problem is with diagram \ref{dia:standard_commutative_diagram} to which \cref{res:pushing_down_interval_preserving_maps_vector_lattice_homomorphisms} or \cref{res:pushing_down_almost_interval_preserving_maps_vector_lattice_homomorphisms} are applied to see that the inclusion maps at the bottom of the diagram are (almost) interval preserving.
+For the first five of these exceptional categories, the problem is with diagram~\ref{dia:standard_commutative_diagram} to which \cref{res:square_lemma_vector_lattices} or \cref{res:square_lemma_normed_vector_lattices} are applied to see that the inclusion maps at the bottom of the diagram are (almost) interval preserving.
 When the connecting morphisms~$\cm_{ji}$ are not lattice homomorphisms, then the~$\maptwo_i$ need not be lattice homomorphisms, and then neither need the $\mil_i=q\circ \maptwo_i$ be.
 Hence the hypotheses in the corollaries need not be satisfied.
-Even going back to the stronger statements in \cref{res:pushing_down_interval_preserving_maps} or \cref{res:pushing_down_almost_interval_preserving_maps} does not improve the situation because in these two results the rightmost map in the diagram still has to be a lattice homomorphism for the proof to work.

 The standard construction of direct limits of direct systems of Banach lattices involves passing from $\bigcup_{i}\mil_i(E_i)$ to its closure in $\widetilde E/\widetilde E_0$.
 As already noted in \cref{subsec:direct_limits_of_Banach_lattices}, the corresponding inclusion map will not generally be interval preserving, but only almost interval preserving.
 Hence the standard construction fails (only) at the very last step and need not produce direct limits in the sixth exceptional category $\BLIPLH$.